WikiMovimentoBrasil/capx-backend/README.md

    SECRET_KEY="<CREATE YOUR OWN RANDOM KEY>"
    ```

+To create a new OAuth app and key, go to https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration .
+For local development, you can enable "This consumer is for use only by <your username>" and "User identify verification only".

 10. Start the development server:

     ```bash
     python manage.py runserver
     ```

-You should now be able to access the project at http://localhost:8000/ in your web browser.
+You should now be able to access the project at http://127.0.0.1:8000/ in your web browser.

 ## Contributing
 Contributions are welcome!
 To contribute to the Capacity Exchange, follow these steps: